-Social care jobs can often cross over with other sectors such as healthcare, and in this case teaching and education.
-As a community education officer you will help to organise and promote participation in local education or training opportunities.
-You'll work in diverse communities, often in areas of social deprivation or high unemployment.
+Social care jobs often overlap with other sectors such as healthcare, and in this case teaching and education.
+As a community education officer you'll organise and promote participation in local education or training opportunities.
+You'll often be working in areas of social deprivation or high unemployment.

 Read more about the role of a community education officer.

-This is a social care job that could easily be mistaken for a healthcare role.
-As a counselling psychologist you’ll use psychological theory and research to help clients with bereavement, domestic violence, relationship troubles, anxiety, depression, post-traumatic stress disorder and psychosis.
+You'll use psychological theory and research to help clients with bereavement, domestic violence, relationship troubles, anxiety, depression, post-traumatic stress disorder (PTSD) and psychosis.
 You'll work with children, adults, families and couples.

-In this particular social care job you'll help people to explore feelings and emotions related to their experiences, working in a confidential setting.
-The aim is reduce a client's confusion and enable them to cope with challenges, or to make positive changes in their life where necessary.
-Counsellors don't give advice, but help clients to make their own choices.
+Helping people to explore feelings and emotions related to their experiences, you'll reduce a client's confusion and enable them to cope with challenges, or to make positive changes in their lives.

-You do not need to have a degree or HND to enter into counselling as there are separate qualifications available at different levels.
+You don't need a degree or HND, as there are separate qualifications available at different levels.

 Drug and alcohol worker

-Your aim is to help people tackle their drug and alcohol addiction.
-You'll assist clients in accessing counselling, healthcare and education and will work irregular and unsocial hours, due to the on-call nature of the job.
+Helping people to tackle their drug and alcohol addiction, you'll assist clients in accessing counselling, healthcare and education and work irregular and unsocial hours, due to the on-call nature of the job.

-Working with children and young people between the ages of 10 and 19 you'll help solve problems that hinder their successful learning and participation in school and other activities.
-These problems can include a range of emotional and social problems or learning difficulties.
-You will work in a variety of ways including observations, interviews and assessments and offer a range of appropriate interventions, such as learning programmes and collaborative work with teachers or parents.
+Working with children and young people, you'll help solve problems that hinder their successful learning and participation in school and other activities.
+You'll work in a variety of ways including observations, interviews and assessments and offer appropriate interventions, such as learning programmes and collaborative work with teachers or parents.

 A further aspect to the job is research and advising on educational provisions and policies.